basnijholt/clip-files/README.md

                   [--files FILES [FILES ...]]
                   [folder] [extension]

 Collect files with a specific extension or specific files, format them for clipboard, and count tokens.

+There are two main ways to use clip-files:

+1. Collecting all files with a specific extension in a folder:
+   `clip-files FOLDER EXTENSION`
+   Examples:
+   - `clip-files . .py`  # all Python files in current directory
+   - `clip-files src .txt`  # all text files in src directory
+   - `clip-files docs .md --initial-file instructions.txt`  # with custom instructions

+2. Collecting specific files (can be of different types):
+   `clip-files --files FILE [FILE ...]`
+   Examples:
+   - `clip-files --files src/*.py tests/*.py`  # using shell wildcards
+   - `clip-files --files src/main.py docs/README.md`  # different file types
+   - `clip-files --files src/*.py --initial-file instructions.txt`  # with custom instructions

+Note: When using wildcards (e.g., *.py), your shell will expand them before passing to clip-files.

 positional arguments:
   folder                The folder to search for files.